accelecode/controller_commands/readme.md

 However, as web application development has progressed, there has been a shift toward moving part or all of an application's UI (the view, V in MVC) into a client application.
 Client applications could be a JavaScript application in the browser or one or more mobile applications.
 It is common to use JSON-based APIs to make data available to client applications.
 While Rails has progressed in making it easier to provide JSON-based APIs, this gem provides further conventions which make it even easier.
 This gem also fills in some gaps that Rails does not currently address.

+#### Rails Compatibility

+`controller_commands` is still early in development, but it has been used with Rails 4.2 and Rails 5.2.
+You may experience some rough edges.

 #### Filling Gaps In Rails

 What gaps does this gem fill?
 There are two problems that are not currently addressed well in Rails.